-Over 500 people joined together in a joyous display of Jewish pride, unity, and celebration at the Northern California Lag B'Omer Parade.
-The event, co-sponsored by Chabad Houses across Northern California, drew BaOmer celebration in families and children from far and wide, including the the Sacramento Jewish Academy.
+Over 500 people joined together in a joyous display of Jewish pride, unity, and celebraries the Northern California Lag B'Omer Parade.
+The event, co-sponsored by Communities coming Chabad Houses across together for a Lag Northern California, drew BaOmer celebration in families and children from

-Cheder in Pleasanton and
+Cheder in Pleasanton and the Sacramento Jewish Academy.